UCMHS-Gerstein/IntroToProgramming17/Day20/PITCHME.md

 * Click **Add SSH key**
 * Add a name for the key so you can recognize it, paste your key into the **Key** field, and click **Add SSH key**.
 Confirm your password if necessary
 ---
+# Cloning

+* Cloning makes a local copy of your remote repository
+---
+---
+# Lists